Kevin Bacon: Early life and education

-Bacon attended Julia R. Masterman High School for both middle and high school.
-At age 16, in 1975, Bacon won a full scholarship to and attended the Pennsylvania Governor's School for the Arts at Bucknell University, a state-funded five-week arts program at which he studied theater under Glory Van Scott.
+Bacon attended Julia R. Masterman School in the Spring Garden section of Philadelphia for middle and high school.

+At age 16, in 1975, Bacon won a full state-funded scholarship to the Pennsylvania Governor's School for the Arts at Bucknell University in Lewisburg, Pennsylvania, a five-week arts program where he studied theater under Glory Van Scott.
 The experience solidified Bacon's passion for the arts.

 Acting career

 Early work

 Bacon left home at age 17 to pursue a theater career in New York City, where he appeared in a production at the Circle in the Square Theater School.
 "I wanted life, man, the real thing", he later recalled to Nancy Mills of Cosmopolitan.
 "The message I got was 'The arts are it.
 Business is the devil's work.
 Art and creative expression are next to godliness.'
 Combine that with an immense ego and you wind up with an actor."

 Bacon's debut in the fraternity comedy National Lampoon's Animal House (1978) did not lead to the fame he had sought, and Bacon returned to waiting tables and auditioning for small roles in theater.
 He briefly worked on the television soap operas Search for Tomorrow (1979) and Guiding Light (1980–81) in New York.